US Senate career of Strom Thurmond: Seventh term (1985–1991)

 In June 1993, President Clinton nominated Ruth Bader Ginsburg for Associate Justice to replace the retiring Byron White.
 Thurmond had been the only member of the Senate Judiciary Committee to vote against Ginsburg in 1980, prior to her confirmation as Judge of the United States Court of Appeals for the District of Columbia Circuit.
 Thurmond listed concerns about Ginsburg as it pertained to her views on abortion and the death penalty, though he voted to support her, calling Ginsburg "a person of integrity".

-Seventh term (1991–1997)
+Eighth term (1991–1997)

-Thurmond launched his campaign for a seventh term on February 12, 1990, citing that he had never before felt "a stronger obligation to continue my work for the future of our state and our nation."
+Thurmond launched his campaign for an eighth term on February 12, 1990, citing that he had never before felt "a stronger obligation to continue my work for the future of our state and our nation."
 Thurmond, then age 87, billed himself as having the health of a man in his fifties.
 The South Carolina Democratic Party faced difficulty recruiting a candidate which they believed had a chance of defeating Thurmond.

 In the general election, Thurmond defeated retired intelligence officer Bob Cunningham, who had been his Republican primary opponent in 1984.
 (Cunningham had switched parties in 1990.)